Skip Ribbon Commands

 The decision-maker may ask questions of the student.

-The student must be given the opportunity at the meeting or hearing to respond to the evidence against them and to ask questions of any witnesses present at the meeting or hearing.
+The student must be given the opportunity at the meeting or hearing to respond to the evidence presented and to ask questions of any witnesses present at the meeting or hearing.

 The decision-maker must consider all evidence and submissions carefully, including the student’s response, and whether the allegation (and the student’s defence) is supported by evidence that is relevant and credible.